Monterey Institute of International Studies at Soka University of America: MIIS financial difficulties (2003-2005)

-In the year 2003, MIIS was suffering from a major budget deficit and was on the verge of financial collapse.
+In 2003, MIIS was suffering from a major budget deficit and was on the verge of financial collapse.
 MIIS sought an institutional partner due to these financial difficulties, believing that becoming part of a larger network would allow the institute to continue operations.
-Initial discussions took place with the University of California system.
+Initial discussions took place with the University of California.
 M.R.C.
-Greenwood, Chancellor of the University of California at Santa Cruz, announced that negotiations were underway between the two schools.
+Greenwood, Chancellor of the University of California, Santa Cruz, announced that negotiations were underway between the two schools.
 However, those talks ended in November 2004 during a period of fiscal crisis in California, after which negotiations with Middlebury College began.
 The UC system eventually recovered after the passage of Proposition 57 and Proposition 58, but by then, the relationship with Middlebury was already being finalized.

 Due to the similarities in the programs of Monterey and Middlebury, the general thinking in the leadership of Middlebury College at the time was that MIIS had developed a range of international programs that complemented Middlebury’s academic priorities.
 At this time, MIIS graduated a class of roughly 300 students representing 37 countries.
 Middlebury, which was over two centuries old, produced about twice as many graduates annually and enrolled undergraduates from more than 80 nations.
 International studies had become one of Middlebury’s principal academic goals, alongside language and literary studies, writing, and environmental studies.
 Unlike many private U.S. undergraduate institutions, Middlebury also offered financial aid to its international students.

 The faculty of Middlebury College at the time, however, disagreed greatly with the decisions of leadership at the College.
 At a Faculty Council meeting on April 1, 2005, a paper ballot election was held on the question of the acquisition.
 The final vote count was 80 to 21, in favor of not pursuing the relationship any further.
-The President of Middlebury College at the time, Ronald D. Liebowitz, decided to go-ahead with discussions anyways.
+The President of Middlebury College at the time, Ronald D. Liebowitz, decided to go ahead with discussions anyway.